 - Remove skin of onion

-- Slice onion against grain as thin as possible
+- Slice onion against grain as thin as desired

 - Enjoy

-Julienne onions are easy to mistake with half moons but there are important differences.
-While the general shape is similar, their uses are very different.
-As discussed before, Julienne cut is used when you want the onion to maintain its structural integrity throughout the cooking process.
-Uses include caramelized onions and stews where you want the onion to maintain its structural integrity.
+Julien onions are easy to mistake with half moons but there are important differences.
+While the general shape is similar their uses are very different.
+As discussed before, Julien cut is used when you want the onion to maintain its structural integrity through the cooking process.
+Uses include carmalized onions and stews where you want the onion to maintain its structural integrity.

 - Remove stem of onion